Startup and product initialisation

 Next, put the initial constructor and any further constructors passed in onto the

-pseudo-dictionary (which really just means setting them as attributes on theFactoryDispatcher
+_mpseudo-dictionary (which really just means setting them as attributes on theFactoryDispatcher-subclass).
+The appropriate<methodname>__roles__attribute is set to aPermissionRoledescribing the add permission as well.If an

-to read the icon file from the package and stash it in theOFS.misc_.misc_
+iconfilename was passed in, construct anImageFileto read the icon file from the package and stash it in theOFS.misc_.misc_class so that it can be traversed to later.

 Note that previously, the approach taken was to inject factory methods into

-, which is the base class for most
+the class OFS.ObjectManager.ObjectManager, which is the base class for most

 folderish types in Zope.
 This is still supported for backwards compatibility,

-tuple of function objects, but is deprecated.
+by providing a legacy tuple of function objects, but is deprecated.

-is used in various places, most notably in
+Products.meta_types is used in various places, most notably in

-in the methods all_meta_types()
+OFS.ObjectManager.ObjectManager in the methods all_meta_types() and

-The former returns all of Products.meta_types
+The former returns all of Products.meta_types (plus possibly some legacy

-on the application root object, used to
+entries in _product_meta_types on the application root object, used to

 support through-the-web defined products via

-), applying the container_filter
+App.ProductRegistry.ProductRegistry), applying the container_filter if

-available and optionally filtering by interfaces
+available and optionally filtering by interfaces.

-The latter is used to power the Add
+The latter is used to power the Add widget in the ZMI by creating a

-the user is allowed to add by checking
+<select /> box for all meta_types the user is allowed to add by checking

-list is then used to traverse to and
+action stored in the meta_types list is then used to traverse to and

 invoke a constructor.

-Note that subclasses of ObjectManager
+Note that subclasses of ObjectManager may sometimes override

-to set a more restrictive list of addable types.
+all_meta_types() to set a more restrictive list of addable types.
 They may

 also add to the list of the default implementation by setting a meta_types